DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Altman, J. ‘Development Options on Aboriginal Land: Sustainable Indigenous Hybrid Economies in the Twenty-First Century’, in L. Taylor,
-G. Ward, G. Henderson, R. Davis and L. Wallis (eds) *The Power of Knowledge, the Resonance of Tradition*, Canberra: Aboriginal Studies Press, 2005.
+G. Ward, G. Henderson, R. Davis and L. Wallis (eds.) *The Power of Knowledge, the Resonance of Tradition*, Canberra: Aboriginal Studies Press, 2005.

 ———.
-‘A Genealogy of 'Demand Sharing': From Pure Anthropology to Public Policy’, in Y. Musharbash and M. Barber (eds) *Ethnography and the Production of Anthropological Knowledge: Essays in Honour of Nicolas Peterson*, ANU E Press, 2011, pp. 187-200.
+‘A Genealogy of “Demand Sharing”: From Pure Anthropology to Public Policy’, in Y. Musharbash and M. Barber (eds.) *Ethnography and the Production of Anthropological Knowledge: Essays in Honour of Nicolas Peterson*, ANU E Press, 2011, pp. 187-200.

 ———. *In Search of an Outstations Policy for Indigenous Australians,*
 Canberra: Centre for Aboriginal Economic Policy Research, 2006.

-Amnesty International. *The Land Holds Us: Aboriginal Peoples' Right to Traditional Homelands in the Northern Territory*, Broadway, NSW: Amnesty International, 2011.
+Amnesty International. *The Land Holds Us: Aboriginal Peoples’ Right to Traditional Homelands in the Northern Territory*, Broadway, NSW: Amnesty International, 2011.